 Wrapping it around your finger snugly (exactly one time) making sure you can still get it over your knuckle, mark the material with a pen where it meets.

 Measure the length with a ruler (in mm) to compare against the circumference in our chart below.
-This chart can also be seen in our printable version available for download here.

 A well-fitted ring should be easy to put on, a little snug to take off.
 Make sure when using the methods above that the material fits over your knuckle as you may need to order a half size larger if you have thin fingers but larger knuckles.